goranzoranovic2910/archkata2024/README.md

     end
 ```

-- ClearView Frontend - top layer using unified APIs which are hiding complexity of the system below.
+- **ClearView Frontend** - top layer using unified APIs which are hiding complexity of the system below.

-- ClearView unified API - top level abstraction to be used for integration with HR apps.
+- **ClearView unified API** - top level abstraction to be used for integration with HR apps.
 Clear view can have its own front end hooking up to this layer.

-- Candidate Endpoint - unified API component covering methods needed for Candidate flow.
+- **Candidate Endpoint** - unified API component covering methods needed for Candidate flow.

-- Employer Endpoint - unified API component covering methods for Employer flow.
+- **Employer Endpoint** - unified API component covering methods for Employer flow.

-- Administrator Endpoint - unified API component covering methods for Admin flow.
+- **Administrator Endpoint** - unified API component covering methods for Admin flow.

-- Reporting Endpoint - unified API component covering methods needed for Monthly reporting.
+- **Reporting Endpoint** - unified API component covering methods needed for Monthly reporting.

-- Anonymization Service - Service which is creating anonymized version of resume.
+- **Anonymization Service** - Service which is creating anonymized version of resume.

-- AI Tips Service - Service providing tips for the Candidate resume.
+- **AI Tips Service** - Service providing tips for the Candidate resume.

-- Matching Service - Service making actual matches based on skills extracted from job ads and resumes.
+- **Matching Service** - Service making actual matches based on skills extracted from job ads and resumes.

-- Resume/Ads File Storage - Storage used for
+- **Resume/Ads File Storage** - Storage used for files.
-files.

-- ClearView database - Relational database for rest of the data.
+- **ClearView database** - Relational database for rest of the data.

-- External services (Payment processor and Survey Provider)
+- **External services** - Payment processor and Survey Provider.

 ### Architecture Decision Records

 Here is the condensed list of all ADRs we made during the process to came up with architecture we designed.
 Full ADRs can be found through links in the table.

 | ADR # | Title                                                                                                      | Why                                                                                                                                                                            | Trade-offs                                                                                                                                                                                                                                                                                                    | Link                             |
 | ----- | ---------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------- |